Enter One of Our Giveaways

 Catch the glitter and shimmer of this year’s Houston Zoo Lights, which has added another million lights to the spectacle.
 But you don’t have to hurry— it will remain open to the public through Jan.
 4, 2014 (except for Dec.
 24-25).
 Even with a Houston CityPASS ticket, keep in mind that the Zoo Lights is a separate event, and the zoo closes for the day at 5 p.m. and opens up for Zoo Lights at 6 p.m.

 Watch for the enchanted forest, animal sculptures and tooting holiday trains.
 The path even winds through the zoo’s cat habitat with cougars, jaguars, lions, leopards and more.
 Non-members pay $10 ($12 at the gate), members pay $7 ($9 at the gate), and children under 2 are free.
+Enjoy the variety offered by this Houston attraction!
 If you do even a fraction of the above, you’ll have earned a holiday with your feet on the coffee table, a hot chocolate in your hand, and adoring loved ones taking care of the dishes.
 But don’t count on it.